fbpx

 Avoid foods that might be inflammatory or upset your stomach.
 Common allergens include dairy, soy and wheat.
 You’ve got to be a detective and pay super close attention to how you feel after you consume these foods.
 Some may work for you and others will not.
 You need to become an expert on your own body.

-Check out this related post : Create a Nutcracker Season Meal Plan
+Check out this related post : How to Meal Prep for Healthy Eating Success

 If you’re ready to really dive deeply into your relationship with food and find the meal plan that helps you achieve your personal best dancer’s body than check out The Dancer’s Best Body Program.
 This program is a system developed to take you through the self exploration necessary to find the eating style that fuels you and enhances your performance on stage and in the studio.